-- 1. Candidates are strongly encouraged to attend one of the Human Service Department informational sessions or a personal interview with a department faculty; please contact the Admissions Office for scheduling at 603-271-7134 or 1-800-247-0179 or nhtiadm@tec.nh.us; - Students who have not completed high school Algebra I with a "C" or better are required to take Mathematics 100 or another mathematics course to meet graduation requirements; MT 103 - MT 113 will not satisfy this requirement.
+- 1. Candidates are strongly encouraged to attend one of the Human Service Department informational sessions or a personal interview with a department faculty; please contact the Admissions Office for scheduling at 603-271-7134 or 1-800-247-0179 or nhtiadm@nhctc.edu; - 2.
+Please refer to math requirement elsewhere on this page.